JKolios/YeelightController/README.md

 ## Configuration

-Set the following varibles in config.exs:
+Set the following varibles in `config/config.exs`:

-    * `networkInterfaceIP`: The IP of the network interface you want to use to connect to yeelight devices.
+    1. `networkInterfaceIP`: The IP of the network interface you want to use to connect to yeelight devices.
-    * `discoveryMessageSendInterval`: The interval (in ms) at which the app will probe your network to refresh the available devices
+    2. `discoveryMessageSendInterval`: The interval (in ms) at which the app will probe your network to refresh the available devices

 ## Usage
 All examples are meant to be executed using `iex -S mix`.